Professor Nicholas M Fisk AM

-Professor Fisk is the Deputy Vice Chancellor (Research) at UNSW Sydney, a leading public research intensive university and member of the Group of Eight (Go8).
+Professor Nicholas Fisk AM is the Deputy Vice Chancellor (Research) at UNSW Sydney, a leading public research intensive university and member of the Group of Eight (Go8).

 In this role he provides strategic leadership and support to the Vice-Chancellor and President in the generation of external research income and improving UNSW’s overall research performance, and in attracting and retaining outstanding academic and research staff and higher degree research students to UNSW.